In New Hampshire, vaccine fights and misinformation roil GOP

 “There is no way for you, me, or anyone on the receiving end to fact-check the content or evaluate the accuracy of the statements therein,” Al Ozonoff, an associate professor of pediatrics at Harvard Medical School and associate director of the Precision Vaccines Program at Boston Children’s Hospital, said in an email.

-The report’s authors, which include a doctor who has falsely touted the use of hydroxychloroquine to treat COVID-19, told the AP they stood by their findings.
+The report’s authors, which include a doctor who has falsely promoted the use of hydroxychloroquine to treat COVID-19, told the AP they stood by their findings.

 “Sticking your head in the dirt, doesn’t change reality.
 It just makes you blind and ignorant,” one of the authors, David Sorensen, said in an email interview.